I Need Your Loving

-"I Need Your Loving" is a song by English synth-pop band the Human League, released as the second single from their fifth studio album, Crash (1986).
+"I Need Your Loving" is a song by the English synth-pop band the Human League, released as the second single from their fifth studio album, Crash (1986).
 The song was written by Jimmy Jam, Terry Lewis, David Eiland, Langston Richey, Danny Williams and Herman Davis (a.k.a.
 Randy Ran).

 Background

 As were many other tracks from the album, "I Need Your Loving" was aimed towards the US market, where the first single from Crash, "Human", had reached number one.
 The single was recorded at the Flyte Time studios Minneapolis under the production of Jimmy Jam and Terry Lewis while the Human League had been in residence from February until April 1986.

 In the UK it was promoted with a cheaply and badly filmed music video and it became the band's worst showing in the UK charts ever, only reaching number 72.
 The song was savaged by critics at the time and has now been largely disowned by the band since.